vhlima1008/leetcode/README.md

    ```bash
    git push origin my-branch
    ```
-5. Open a Pull Request
+5. Open a Pull Request to `dev` branch and I will validate it

 ---